ss3sim/ss3sim/README.md

 How ss3sim works
 ----------------

-ss3sim works by converting simulation arguments (e.g. a given natural mortality trajectory) into manipulations of SS3 configuration files.
+ss3sim works by converting simulation arguments (e.g., a given natural mortality trajectory) into manipulations of SS configuration files.
 It takes care of running the operating and estimation models as well as making these manipulations at the appropriate stage in the simulation.

 ss3sim functions are divided into three types: